php/php-langspec/spec/18-namespaces.md

 A *namespace-use-declaration* *imports* — that is, makes available — one or more names into a scope, optionally giving them each an alias.
 Each of those names may designate a namespace, a sub-namespace, a class, an interface, or a trait.
-If a *namespace-alias-clause* is present, its *name* is the alias for *qualified-name*.
+If a *namespace-aliasing-clause* is present, its *name* is the alias for *qualified-name*.
 Otherwise, the right-most name component in *qualified-name* is the implied alias for *qualified-name*.